bryan-flynn-zd/examples/demo_python_script_change_article_sections/README.md

 ## 2. Use --dryrun option first
 This validates the format and content of the CSV.
 Any issues are output to the console window.

+For any article, section, or label that does not have the expected format (ex: numeric value for section ID), an error is output to the console.

-For any article or section that does not exist, an error will be output to the console.
+For any article or section that does not exist in the given subdomain's Support instance, an error is output to the console.

 Values are only checked; no article attributes are changed.